 Updated April 2017

-During our trip to Disney World last Summer, we visited both water parks, but which did we prefer?
+During our trip to Disney World last Summer, we visited both water parks, but which water park is better at Disney World?
 This post will look at Typhoon Lagoon VS Blizzard Beach.

 Blizzard Beach has 11 water attractions and a ski lift to take you to the top of the mountain where three of the rides start from.
 There are alternative steps if you don’t want to take the ski lift to the top of the mountain but be prepared to be breathless on a hot day.
 We took the stairs as the weather was a little cloudy and the ski lift wasn’t operating and it was hard going.